saidolsol/mensabot_js/README.md

 ### The infrastructure

 It's running on node.js using [this](https://github.com/yagop/node-telegram-bot-api) library.

-I used to run the bot on gingeneers old laptop with a dynamic DNS and very little RAM.
-Now however, I'm hosting the bot on a VM (Ubuntu) provided by the [SOSETH](http://sos.ethz.ch/ressorts/vsos/), a student's organization at the ETH.
+I'm hosting the bot on a VM (Ubuntu) provided by the [SOSETH](http://sos.ethz.ch/ressorts/vsos/), a student's organization at the ETH.

 ### The future